aramis-lab/clinica/docs/Converters/OASIS2BIDS.md

 The OASIS to BIDS converter requires the user to have downloaded the OASIS-1 (also called *Cross-sectional MRI Data in Young, Middle Aged, Nondemented and Demented Older Adults*) imaging and clinical data.

-To do so, visit the [OASIS website](https://sites.wustl.edu/oasisbrains/), click on `DATASETS` then `OASIS-1`.
-You can download the imaging data via FTP or XNAT (if you click on `Browse Data`).
-Download the clinical data by clicking on `Download CSV`.
+To do so, visit the OASIS website page [specific to OASIS-1](https://sites.wustl.edu/oasisbrains/home/oasis-1/), and go to `Download Instructions`.

-!!! note
+- Download clinical data by clicking on `OASIS-1 : Demographic and Clinical Data`, then `CSV File with Demographic, and Clinical Data`.
-    You do not have to modify the original folder name or rename the clinical data file before using the converter.
+- Download image data by clicking on `OASIS-1 : Raw Data Download` then any archive link.

 !!! warning
-    We do not currently support the conversion of OASIS-2.
+    All subjects to be converted should be placed in the same folder, which means the archives downloaded from the website should be unzipped in the same folder.

 ## Modalities supported